What do we know about the role of schools in the COVID-19 pandemic? Five experts weigh in

 Pascal Crépey, epidemiologist and biostatistician at the École des Hautes Études en Santé Publique

-The question that needs to be answered is, “Do children play a greater role than adults in the spread of the epidemic?”
+The question that needs to be answered is, “Do children play a greater role than adults in the dynamics of the epidemic?”
 That is, in fact, what would justify targeting them as a priority for restrictive measures.

 "The question of whether to keep schools open is, above all, a matter of weighing the benefits against the risks."

-A year later, the role played by schools in the spread of the epidemic remains one of the most confusing and difficult issues to communicate.
+One year later, the role played by schools in the spread of the epidemic remains one of the most confusing and difficult issues to communicate.

 See also: